raspberrypilearning/dodgeball/en/step_1.md

+--- no-print ---

+This is the **Scratch 3** version of the project.
+There is also a [Scratch 2 version of the project](https://projects.raspberrypi.org/en/projects/dodgeball-scratch2).

+--- /no-print ---

 ## Introduction

 You'll learn how to create a platform game in which the player has to dodge moving balls to reach the end of the level.